jamenlang/GarageaTrois-PHP-Server/README.txt

 Relay controller board (USB or Parallel) - $40
 Android device
-LAMP Server - I'm using MYSQL as the back end for user authentication, device authentication and logging.
+LAMP Server - I'm using MYSQL as the back end for user authentication, device authentication and logging, the structure is contained in the MySQL Structure for documentation.
 I mail out notifications from my personal FQDN on the server.

 ############# Design #############